benc-uk/nanoproxy/readme.md

 - `/.nanoproxy/health` Returns HTTP 200 OK.
 Used for health checks, and probes
 - `/.nanoproxy/config` Dumps the in memory config, this endpoint is only enabled when DEBUG is set

+The proxy accepts plain HTTP requests by default, but will route to upstream services using HTTPS if requested.
+If you want to accept incoming HTTPS traffic on the proxy and terminate TLS there, you will need a certificate and a key.
+Generation of these is far outside the scope of this readme.
+They should be in PEM format and be placed together in the same directory named `cert.pem` and `key.pem`, then the `CERT_PATH` should be set to point to this directory.
+Doing this will enable TLS.

 The proxy applies the following logic to incoming requests to decide how to route them:

 - Get hostname from incoming request